koriaf/parks-bce-integration-bookable-things/api.rst

   bookable things provided by the choosen one.
-It will be useful mostly for the "Management" scenarion, and any organisation using API is aware of this value for itself.
+It will be useful mostly for the "Management" scenarion, and any organisation using API is aware of this value for itself. org_name - full organisation name (urlencoded)
-  In the nearest future we may also use org_slug and org_name filters.
-  These will be URL-compatible strings that identifie the organisation responsible for the bookable thing. e.g. "anbg-edu-team".

-  ``is_archived`` parameter is ALL by default and can be used to access archived bookables.
+  ``is_archived`` parameter is false by default and can be used to access archived bookables (if you set it to all or true).
+They are hidden by default.

-  In case of wrong filters parameter (park doesn't exist, org doesn't exist) empty results set will be returned.
-We probably should return 404 or 400 in that case - a matter to discuss.
+  In case of wrong filters parameter (park doesn't exist, org doesn't exist) empty results set will be returned (except the is_archived parameter where the value is strictly validated to be one of all, true or false).

   Response example::